semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 ![No dependencies in the UI block](./figures/04-no-dep-ui.png){ width=95% }

-## 3.3 Configuring change detection
+## 3.3 Configuring Change Detection

 You can try running the pipeline now, just to make sure everything is in order.
 Now, what happens if we change a file inside the `/services/ui` folder?